 so remember temperature and wild yeast are your best friends while making idli. this is also the case with breads…. temperature and baker’s yeast are my best friends when i make breads. luckily i have not had a single disaster when making breads at home.

-now we come to the type of rice that is used for idli. from my personal experience i have used basmati rice, sona masoori rice, kolam rice for making idlis and never had any problem. i also make idlis using half-half of basmati rice and parboiled rice. they have also come out well.
+now we come to the type of rice that is used for idli. from my personal experience i have used basmati rice, sona masoori rice, kolam rice in various combinations, for making idlis and never had any problem. i also make idlis using half-half of basmati rice and parboiled rice. they have also come out well.

 when i was working for a project one & a half year ago, we had a cook who would make very soft idlis. i asked her once how her idlis were so soft. she told me that she adds some poha/flattened rice or cooked rice to the idlis… just a handful and these would make the idlis soft.